nareshr8/beautiful-jekyll/_posts/2019-01-16-linear-regression-coding.md

 A=tensor([134112.,220])
 ```

 Now, we are going to do the *matrix product* of the values X and A to get our Y value.
-Note that we are adding a random value here so that we dont have
+Note that we are adding a random value here so that we don't have the values strictly fitting.
+In real world we mostly run into data that doesn't fit into straight line.
+So, We are trying to replicate such effect in our data that is being generated.

 ```python